MV.Health

-MV.Health (previously known as MysteryVibe) is a British-American medical device company specialising in vibratory devices for sexual health and pelvic therapy.
+MV.Health is a British-American medical device company specialising in vibratory devices for sexual health and pelvic therapy.
 The company promotes its products as doctor-design and clinically validated.

 In 2022, Femtech Insider reported MV.Health became the first brand to make vibrators eligible for purchase with U.S. Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA), reflecting their recognition as medical devices.

 In 2025, the New York Post reported that MV.Health's six FDA-registered devices were added to the U.S. Department of Veterans Affairs procurement system, making them fully reimbursable for veterans.

+In 2026, they won the The King's Awards for Enterprise in Innovation for their prostate care device, Molto.
+According to The London Gazette, published by the Government of the United Kingdom, the award was given for their "ultra-slim flexible medical device to address prostate pain."

 History

 Founded in London in 2014 by a team of biomedical engineers, the company initially focused on adaptive vibratory devices for pelvic pain.
 A 2023 Popular Science article noted its first six-motor vibrator became a certified medical device for pelvic floor pain.

 Research

-The company’s clinical leadership is headed by their Chief Medical Officer, Prokar Dasgupta, Professor of Surgery at King’s College London.
+The company's clinical leadership is headed by their Chief Medical Officer, Professor Prokar Dasgupta.
 In 2023, The Guardian described their laboratory as "the only facility conducting vibrator research and development within the UK".
-Peer-reviewed publications report the company’s devices have been evaluated for various sexual dysfunctions such as Genito-Pelvic Pain, Vaginal Dryness, Erectile Dysfunction and Prostatitis.
+Peer-reviewed publications report the company's devices have been evaluated for various sexual dysfunctions such as Genito-Pelvic Pain, Vaginal Dryness, Vaginismus, Erectile Dysfunction and Prostatitis.